 On the other hand, light themes are much more forgiving of vibrant colors.
 If your brand is characterized by bright and vibrant colors, a light background will make your website stand out.

 No set of rules can encompass every application.
 After all, each project relies upon a unique set of requirements and specifications.
 Sometimes, users prefer an interface that goes against the rules, so balancing their preferences with modern design trends requires lots of skill and years of experience.
 That’s why Fyresite conducts thorough research on your target audience during the UI/UX Design phase.
-To find out how we can make your UI stand out, contact us online or call us at 888.221.6509.
+To find out how we can make your UI stand out, contact us online or fill out the form below.